gaganmanku96/Operationalizing-Machine-Learning---Azure/README.md

 Finally, we can see the details about the completed pipeline along with other details such as rest endpoints
 ![Pipeline Endpoint](images/pipeline_endpoint_2.PNG)

+## Future work
+1. We are using Azure Container Instance (ACI) to deploy the model.
+We could deploy the model using Azure Kubernetes Instance (AKS) and also compare the deployment time and cost.
+2. We are choosing the best model based on the accuracy but the data that we are using is imbalanced.
+The Accuracy metric is not ideal for imbalanced dataset.
+What We could do is understand the business requirement in more detail and choose the right metric.

 ## Screen Recording
 https://www.youtube.com/watch?v=1DGpRYac2Bo